A Young Person is at Critical Risk of Suicide if He or She:

 - Feelings of Hopelessness

-- Anxiety, agitation, trouble sleeping or sleeping all the time
+- Anxiety, agitation, trouble sleeping or sleeping all of the time

 - Expressions of having no reason for living; no sense of purpose in life